The Cascade: The Great Falls Group Newsletter Fall 2012

 Help Pick the 7 Endangered Wonders of the World!

+The Alliance for Zero Extinction's new 7 Wonders campaign asks conservationists to help select seven sites from around the globe to highlight the plight of species on the brink.
+The winning sites will be featured in a campaign to help save endangered species.
 You can vote for your top sites from a list of 20.
 Each one is the last refuge on Earth for one or more endangered species.
 If any of these sites is lost to development, logging, agriculture, or any other threat, the endangered species it harbors will go extinct.
+Voting will be open through November, and can be carried out at the campaign website.
+The campaign is sponsored by the American Bird Conservancy (ABC).

 Get Outdoors with the Sierra Club

 Sierra Club Potomac Region Outings (SCPRO) is a special activities group of the Sierra Club Virginia Chapter.
 It organizes hikes and events year-round for the general public on behalf of the Sierra Club's Washington, DC Chapter and the Maryland and Virginia Chapters' Washington-suburb groups.
 Volunteer leaders conduct the events, many of which include conservation, educational, or historical elements.
 For information about SCPRO and its upcoming events, visit the SCPRO Events website.
-To obtain a free calendar subscription, inquire about becoming a SCPRO outings leader, or get answers to other questions, write to [email protected].
+To obtain a free calendar subscription, inquire about becoming a SCPRO outings leader, or get answers to other questions, write to info@sierrapotomac.org.

 Back to Top